zaxymelkt/kny/content/Systems - Universal/Combat/Injuries.md

 ### Second-Degree Frostbitten
 Second-degree frostbite affects deeper layers of the skin and may extend into the muscle and bone.
 Symptoms include white or greyish-yellow patches of skin, blistering, and severe pain followed by numbness.
 Results in [[Status Effects#Frostbitten 2|Frostbitten 2]] and [[Status Effects#Weakened 2|Weakened 2]].
 ### Moderate Severity Poison
 Moderate severity poisonings involve exposure to substances that cause moderate symptoms, such as severe nausea, vomiting, diarrhoea, abdominal pain, and drowsiness.
 These poisons can be life-threatening if not treated promptly, especially if the poisoned substance is toxic to the liver, kidneys, or nervous system.
-Results in [[Status Effects#Dazed 2|Dazed 2]], [[Status Effects#Internal Bleed 1|Internal Bleed 1]].
+Results in [[Status Effects#Poisoned 2|Poisoned 2]], [[Status Effects#Internal Bleed 1|Internal Bleed 1]].
 ### Moderate Cognitive Impairment
 Moderate cognitive impairment is a significant decline in cognitive abilities that interferes with daily activities but does not meet the criteria for dementia.
 Symptoms may include memory problems, difficulty concentrating, reduced problem-solving ability, and changes in mood or behaviour.
 Results in [[Status Effects#Paralysed 2|Paralysed 2]].